pivotal/docs-tap/supply-chain/reference/api/workloadrun.hbs.md

 ### `spec.workload` and `spec.status.workloadRun.spec.workload`

 These are the same.
-Technically, `spec.workload` is the state of the [Workload] when the run is created, and `spec.status.workloadRun.spec.workload` is the state of the [Workload] after the run starts, but they never change, so are in fact identical.
+Technically, `spec.workload` is the state of the Workload when the run is created, and `spec.status.workloadRun.spec.workload` is the state of the Workload after the run starts, but they never change, so are in fact identical.

 Both contain the `workload.metadata` and `workload.spec` sections of the workload that were used in this run.
-The [WorkloadRun] "closes over" this state so that it cannot be lost.
-When viewing a run, you can always tell which [Workload]'s state was used during the run.
+The WorkloadRun "closes over" this state so that it cannot be lost.
+When viewing a run, you can always tell which Workload's state was used during the run.

 ## Status